Mirror Twin Higgs Cosmology: Constraints and a Possible Resolution to the $H_0$ and $S_8$ Tensions: Cosmological Signals

 In the right figure, we now add the KV450 data to our fits.
 Unsurprisingly, all three best-fit regions are now pulled to smaller $S_8$, but only the MTH contour obtains good agreement with the KV450 measurement, while it does no worse than the \lnur{} contour in obtaining agreement with the SH0ES data.
 Thus we see the behavior we hoped for: the MTH model is able to increase the prediction of $H_0$ from the CMB data while simultaneously decreasing the prediction of $S_8$ or $\sigma_8$.

-As interesting and hopeful as this result seems, it is important to note that, while the KV450 matter power spectrum does show a mild disagreement with the \lcdm{} model, it is only at $2.3\sigma$~\cite{Hildebrandt:2018yau}.
-There exists a second, independent LSS dataset, known as the Planck SZ survey, which paints a similar picture, but exhibits stronger tension with the \lcdm{} value.
-This dataset, which catalogs galaxy clusters in which the Sunyaev-Zeldovich effect has been measured, leads to a measurement of $S_8$: \begin{itemize}
+As noted above, the best-fit $\chi^2$ of the MTH model is equal to that of the \lnur{} model in this case as well.